nicholasmallis/NicholasMallis-MADA-project/README.md

 HERE ARE THE STEPS TO REPRODUCE MY ANALYSIS

 1) Run the Processing_Cleaning.R located in the processing_code folder.
 This loads in all the datasets, merges, and cleans them.
+NOTE: If for some reason this script gives you errors, run the Processing_Cleaning_ALTERNATE.R instead.
+One of my reviewers got some weird that I don't fully understand so I made an alternate version of that shows up on yours.
+Both should produce the same processed dataset.

 2) Run the Descriptive_Exploration.Rmd located in the analysis_code folder.
 This performs descriptive analysis on the data, producing several tables and plots to be used in the manuscript.